ofrogon/cleanBowerInstaller/README.md

 * Various regression fixes on the API.

 ### 0.0.7 - Alpha 7
-* Add option `verbose` to display/return more informations from the tool execution.
+* Add option `verbose` to display/return more information from the tool execution.
 * A lot of bug fixes.
+* Change most of the method to be asynchronous.
+* Change how the API and the CLI mode were using each other.

 ## Incoming
 * Option to set a default action, for example, you will be able to always specify the execution of bower update or install when executing the module (Target version: 0.0.7)